Testing Tail Weight of a Distribution Via Hazard Rate: Experiments

-\paragraph{Data and Methods} Points are sampled using built-in functions in \texttt{numpy.random}.
-We sample $n = \Theta(k^4) \approx 51$ million and $n = \Theta(k^5) \approx 300$ million points for $k = 32$.
-In particular, we consider (half) Gaussian (light-tailed) and Lomax (heavy-tailed) distributions. \paragraph{Results} We find that the test statistic adequately distinguishes between Gaussian and Lomax over the required range of bucket indices.
-In \Cref{fig:expt_results}, the dashed red lines refer to the calculated value of the test statistic for a Gaussian distribution and blue lines for the Lomax.
+\paragraph{Results} We find that the test statistic distinguishes between Gaussian and Lomax over the required range of bucket indices.
+In Figure~\ref{fig:expt_results}, the dashed red lines refer to the calculated value of the test statistic for a Gaussian distribution and blue lines for the Lomax.
 One standard deviation away from the mean is shaded in the appropriate color.
-From \Cref{fig:expt_results}, we can note several things: (1) the value of the test statistic calculated from samples is very close to the proxy quantity ($S$); (2) in part (a), where approximately 51 million samples were drawn, we can distinguish Gaussian (red) and Lomax (blue) well over a large range of buckets, but we see greater variability between runs (spread of the dashed lines) than in part (b), where with 300 million samples and the same number of buckets, we can distinguish the two over a wider range of buckets and see that the calculated statistic concentrates more.
+From Figure~\ref{fig:expt_results}, we note: (1) the value of the test statistic calculated from samples is very close to the proxy quantity ($S$); (2) in part (a) (approx. 51 million samples), we can distinguish Gaussian (red) and Lomax (blue) well over a large range of buckets, but we see greater variability between runs (spread of the dashed lines) than in part (b) (300 million samples, same number of buckets), where the calculated statistic concentrates better.
+In Appendix~\ref{appendix:sec-low-sample}, we explore what happens when we use substantially fewer samples, observing that we require some minimum number of samples per bucket but start to see separation between the same two distributions with a relatively small number of buckets.
+Thus, in situations where it is not essential that we get provable guarantees, the same algorithm could work with fewer samples.